colinhiggs/pyramid-jsonapi/docs/source/customisation.rst

 example the ``alter_request`` stage will pass a dictionary representing an item from ``data`` from the JSON contained in a pyramid request and the ``alter_document`` stage will pass a similar dictionary representation of an object taken from the ``document`` to be serialised.
-The alter results stages from the loop workflow, on the other hand, will pass a :class:`workflow.ResultObject`, which is a wrapper around a sqlAlchemy ORM object (which you can get to as ``object_rep.object``).
+The alter result stages from the loop workflow, on the other hand, will pass a :class:`workflow.ResultObject`, which is a wrapper around a sqlAlchemy ORM object (which you can get to as ``object_rep.object``).